-Two recent trends include USCIS returning applications due to minor mistakes in receipt documentation, and returning or denying applications due to the applicant’s criminal history (even minor criminal offenses) and past use of false information when applying for immigration benefits.
+This was especially common in two circumstances: due to minor mistakes in receipt documentation, and due to the applicant’s criminal history (even minor criminal offenses) and past use of false information when applying for immigration benefits.

 Here is what it means: Applicants who have an approved Form I-130, “Petition for Alien Relative” are required to pay an immigrant visa processing fee to the U.S. Department of State prior to submitting Form I-601A.
 The required documentation includes a receipt from the NVC as evidence that the person has paid the immigrant visa processing fee.